-Point University provides transit between the three main areas of campus in 15 passenger vans.
+Point University provides transit between the three main areas of campus in 15-passenger vans.
 In order to ride the shuttle, Point students must present their student IDs.
 No open food or drink is allowed on the transit system.

-The pick-up points include the Skyhawk Hall at AG, West Point Gym, The Valley Field House and the Academic Center (on Fourth Avenue between the Academic Center and Fine Arts).
+The pick-up points include the West Point Gym, Valley Field House, and the Lanier Academic Center (on Fourth Avenue between the LAC and SFAC).
+The shuttle starts running at 7 a.m.
+Monday through Friday.